sundowndev/hacker-roadmap/README.md

 # Difference between hacking and ethical hacking

 A black hat is practicing penetration testing, but unlike a white hat, this is not ethical hacking.
-Ethical hacking is about find vulnerabilities and improve the security of a system.
+Ethical hacking is about finding vulnerabilities and improve the security of a system.
 An ethical hacker is the ultimate security professional.
 Ethical hackers know how to find and exploit vulnerabilities and weaknesses in various systems, just like a malicious hacker (a black hat hacker).
 In fact, they both use the same skills; however, an ethical hacker uses those skills in a legitimate, lawful manner to try to find vulnerabilities and fix them before the bad guys can get there and try to break in.
 An ethical hacker is basically a white hat hacker.

 ([Table of Contents](#table-of-contents))